impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-2-content.md

 <div style="margin: 2em; border-bottom: 1px solid grey"></div>

-Let's move on to the next line of code.
+Let's move on to the next block of code.